dlax/pglift/docs/setup/postgresql_authentication.rst

 Otherwise, the password is read from ``PGPASSWORD`` environment variable so this should be set in the environment running interactive commands.

+Alternatively, you can configure a ``postgresql.auth.password_command`` option in site settings, it can be any user-managed executable command and `pglift` and must return the super-user role password as stdout.

 .. _`password file`: https://www.postgresql.org/docs/current/libpq-pgpass.html